mufflyt/birth_control/README.md

 # Materials and Methods
 The National Electronic Injury Surveillance System (NEISS), a nationwide resource offered by the Consumer Product Safety Commission, was evaluated for emergency department (ED) visits related to accidental ingestion of birth control tablets.
 The NEISS collects data from a representative sample of EDs and weighs results based on ED setting, providing weighted national incidence.
 This database has been of great importance in numerous prior analyses.(citation needed)

-In August 2020, the most recent 10-year period of data was searched using the product code “tablets” with focus on accidental ingestion of birth control.
+In August 2020, the most recent 10-year period of data was searched using the product code “tablets” (NEISS code 1931) with focus on accidental ingestion "poisoning" (NEISS code 68) of birth control.
 Data were recorded and evaluated for patient age, sex, injury type, and a brief narrative description of the incident.
 Injuries unrelated to ingestion of birth control were excluded from the study (eg, patient on birth control and developed a pulmonary embolism).

 Statistical Analysis
 Fisher’s exact test and 2-tailed Student’s t test were used for comparison of categorical and continuous variables, as appropriate, with significance set at P < .05.
 Weighted national incidence estimates are provided by the NEISS from each query conducted.
 Exploratory.io version 6.1.1.4 was used for statistical calculations.